reportportal/agent-java-cucumber/README.md

 ## Configuration

-Copy you configuration from UI of Report Portal at `User Profile` section
+Copy you configuration from UI of ReportPortal at `User Profile` section

 or